 Exodus 18:13 And it came to pass on the morrow (the next day), that Moses sat to judge the people: and the people stood by Moses from the morning unto the evening.

-The next day starts in the morning.
+The Lamp in the Tabernacle

 Exodus 27:20 And you shalt command the children of Israel, that they bring you pure oil olive beaten for the light, to cause the lamp to burn always.